 Extremely lyrical and poetic, the translation flows beautifully, like the ebbs of rivers.
 Enchanting you into the world of mythical creatures, different worlds and beings, the book is hard to put down.

-The personification of inanimate elements is characteristic of Kannada literature, when narrating tales inspired by myths and folklores.
+The personification of inanimate elements is characteristic of Kannada literature when narrating tales inspired by myths and folklore.

 “In the beginning there was a forest…

 Her eyes burning red with desire”